 7. There's a Barbacoa and Big Red Festival in San Antonio.

-The combination of the tender beef dish and the fizzy red soda is so popular that the good people of San Antonio have devoted an entire festival to it.
-The next Barbacoa and Big Red Festival is on May 21.
+The combination of the tender beef dish and the fizzy red soda is so popular that the good people of San Antonio have devoted an entire festival to it with the Barbacoa and Big Red Festival.

 6. Big Red is not alone.